BREAKING: PDP NEC passes vote of confidence on Iyorchia Ayu

-The National Executive Council (NEC) of the People’s Democratic Party (PDP), has passed a vote of confidence on Dr. Iyorchia Ayu, the party’s national chairman and the National Working Committee (NWC).
+The National Executive Council (NEC) of the People’s Democratic Party (PDP), has passed a vote of confidence in Dr. Iyorchia Ayu, the party’s national chairman and the National Working Committee (NWC).

 The confidence vote was passed on Thursday, at the ongoing NEC meeting of the party in Abuja, and comes amid push for his resignation by the camp of Nyesom Wike, Rivers State governor.